fegerar/fegerar/README.md

 I graduated in Computer Engineering at Sapienza University of Rome. 🧠

-I'm currently studying for a master's degree in Computer Science, focusing on AI and data science. 🌱
+I'm currently studying for a master's degree in Computer Science, focusing on Data Science, Computer Systems and AI. 🌱

 I can speak Italian and English fluently. 🇮🇹🇬🇧